wingsheep/ehr-status-bar/README.md

 # ehr-status-bar

-**An Electron application for recording the push-card status of an EHR.**
+**An Electron application based on EHR data displaying daily working hours.**

 ## To Use